rolandwalker/unicode-enbox/README.markdown

 ## Explanation

-Unicode-enbox.el has no user-level interface; it is only useful for programming in Emacs Lisp.
+`unicode-enbox.el` has no user-level interface; it is only useful for programming in Emacs Lisp.

 This library provides two functions: